TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-move-page-to-nextcloud/checkpoints.md

 ## Checkpoint 2 (1pt)

-Check whether the new created page exist
+Check whether the new created page url exist in /workspace/sharelink.txt file

 ## Checkpoint 3 (1pt)

-Check the keyword to make sure key information not get lost / Or use LLM evaluator (or you can use python package to parse it)
+Use LLM evaluator to make sure the page is the same as the original one